 As you can see, there are no right or wrong models.
 Your choice will depend on your business type and project requirements.

-Increasing productivity, improving product quality, and saving costs are only a few of the benefits software development outsourcing has to offer.
+Increasing productivity, improving product quality, and saving costs are only a few of the benefits outsourced software development has to offer.
 You won’t successfully outsource IT development without thorough planning, though, so having a solid outsourcing strategy is the first step toward hiring a vendor to cater to your needs.
 But how can you create one?
 Below are a few things for you to consider.

 Reducing cost is a common reason to outsource, but it’s not the only good reason to do so — don’t limit yourself to searching for a vendor based solely on price.
 Capitalizing on advanced technologies, streamlining processes, and reducing the risk of business expansion are other benefits of outsourcing.
 Your goals should be realistic, well-balanced, and achievable.